Living with Mesothelioma

 Try Complementary and Alternative Medicine (CAM)

-CAM does not replace traditional cancer treatments, but it can help you feel better as you fight the cancer.
+CAM does not replace traditional cancer treatments, but it can help you feel better as you fight cancer.
 Several strategies may improve your quality of life and your overall physical and mental health, and many are provided by cancer centers and hospitals:[3]

 - Working with a nutritionist for a healthier diet